Fyrbll/pwrt-racket/pwrt.md

 ### Example: Lists

-Though Typed Racket has no concept of a _measure_ on a data type, it does provide a `vector-length` function that can be used in the predicate of `Refine`, so I think it's best to define a wrapper around TR's vectors.
+Typed Racket has no concept of a _measure_ on a data type but it's still possible to reason about the length of a list.

+When I first approached this chapter I implemented `List` using TR's `Vector` data type because `vector-length` is among the functions that can be used in the predicate part of `Refine`.
+Most of the subsequent examples and exercises have been implemented using this inefficient vector implementation.
+I would like to apologize for this and also offer the small consolation that in this specific project the real work is done by the typechecker.

+Upon reviewing the vector-based implementation I remembered that I could use `car` in `Refine`'s predicate.
+This prompted me to try a more efficient implementation where a `List` is an ordinary Typed Racket list paired with its length.
+I re-wrote the `List` "interface" - `Emp`, `:::`, `head`, `tail` - using this more practical implementation so that you can take advantage of my missteps and do the exercises with it instead of the vector implementation.
+The relevant code is listed under the next section "Specifying the Length of a List".

+My original, vector-based implementation:

 ```racket
 (define-type (List a) (Vectorof a))